-This course examines current environmental concerns and their management.
-It integrates and correlates the features of the natural environment with human activities.
-Topics include basic ecology, population growth and world hunger, energy resources, environmental regulations and water, air and noise pollution.
-This project based course which will help students gain an understanding of, and solutions to, environmental problems.
+This project-based course which will help students gain an understanding of, and solutions to, environmental problems.
 Students will participate in a local environmental project and assess the impact of the project.

 EVR1001L - Introduction to Environmental Science Lab

 Corequisites: EVR 1001